-Montana Rail Link operates the rail yard in Laurel.
+Montana Rail Link has operatesd the rail yard in Laurel.
+MRL has decided to terminate its lease with BNSF and BNSF is transitioning to once again assuming operations.
 This yard has been active since the late 1800s and is a historic asset to the transportation and economic sectors.
 The rail yard is a hub for freight and raw materials heading through the area.
 Despite not being within the city limits, the railroad, CHS refinery, and other industrial properties provide many benefits to the area by providing a healthy job base, revenue to the school district, and lower tax rates for residential and commercial properties.